 High rates of weekly school screening testing

-Previously positive in the past 90 days
+Previously confirmed positive viral test in the 90 days before exposure

 Participating in weekly screening testing

 Both parties wearing a mask at the time of exposure*

 *Students and staff who have completed their primary vaccine series and are due for a third dose but have not received one will be exempt from quarantining until February 1, 2022.

 **Quarantine of close contacts does not need to be required by local public health authorities following routine classroom exposures if any of the above are met by the county, school, or individual considered a close contact (*and the ill individual for mask use).

 Even in schools with low vaccination rates or in counties with high case rates, the state recommends multiple ways schools can avoid quarantine for lower-risk typical classroom exposures at the discretion of the local public health authority.
 Schools must work with their local public health agency when cases of COVID-19 are identified to determine quarantine requirements.

 Vaccinated individuals: Students, teachers, and staff who are up to date on COVID-19 vaccinations, including third doses (boosters) and additional primary shots for some immunocompromised people, are not required to quarantine if exposed to a case.
 These quarantine exemptions apply even in low vaccination, high case settings.
 However, these individuals should wear a well-fitting mask around others, monitor for symptoms for ten days after exposure, and seek testing at least five days after exposure or if symptoms develop.